Crowdfunding: What It Is, How It Works, Types & Websites

 Key Takeaways

-• Crowdfunding allows contributors and investors to select from thousands of campaigns and invest or donate as little as $1.
+- Crowdfunding enables contributors and investors to choose from thousands of campaigns, allowing them to invest or donate as little as $1.

-• Crowdfunding sites generate revenue from a percentage of funds raised or directly from charging investors on funds provided.
+- Crowdfunding sites generate revenue by taking a percentage of the funds raised or by directly charging investors for the funds provided.

-• GoFundMe, Kickstarter, Indiegogo, Patreon and StartEngine are the most popular crowdfunding platforms in the world.
+- GoFundMe, Kickstarter, Indiegogo, Patreon, and StartEngine are among the most popular crowdfunding platforms in the world.

 How Crowdfunding Works

-Crowdfunding unfolds a dynamic interaction between dreamers and believers on digital crowdfunding platforms.
-Crowdfunding platforms serve as vibrant marketplaces where innovators and supporters meet to bring ideas to life through collective financial backing.
+Crowdfunding connects dreamers and supporters on digital platforms, acting as lively marketplaces where innovative ideas come to life through collective financial backing.

-Contributors in crowdfunding can select from thousands of projects starting from as little as $1.
-The crowdfunding sites make money from a percentage of the funds raised or by directly charging the backers and investors.
-While donation and reward projects are typical, the most used types of crowdfunding today are for profit-making SMEs and startups.
+Contributors to crowdfunding can choose from thousands of projects, starting at just $1.
+Crowdfunding platforms generate revenue by taking a percentage of the funds raised or by charging backers directly.
+While donation and reward-based projects are common, the most popular types of crowdfunding today focus on profit-making small and medium-sized enterprises (SMEs) and startups.

 Types of Crowdfunding

-However, despite the for-profit crowdfunding industry being the largest in number of platforms, the largest and most recognized crowdfunding platforms focus on non-profit projects by hosting rewards-based crowdfunding and donation-based crowdfunding campaigns.
+While the for-profit crowdfunding industry has the most platforms, the largest and most recognized crowdfunding platforms primarily focus on non-profit projects, hosting rewards-based and donation-based crowdfunding campaigns.

 The most popular crowdfunding websites GoFundMe, Kickstarter, Patreon, Indiegogo and StartEngine attract millions of people eager to develop, or back, the latest social emergencies, upcoming business or noble causes.
 Together, they have amassed over $25 billion for social initiatives, events, artists, innovative products, and entrepreneurial ideas.